JacobPaxton/data_science_notes/notes_v2.md

 - BLOB, BINARY, VARBINARY, IMAGE (0101011101)
 - POLYGON, POINT, GEOMETRY (coordinate-related; POINT is a tuple (x,y))
 - XML, JSON (documents)
-- NULL in any column (can enforce no-null in a column by setting it to NOT NULL)
+- NULL in any column (can enforce no-null in a column by setting it to NOT NULL, ex: `ColName INTEGER NOT NULL`)

 [[Return to Top]](#table-of-contents)